I've been an online writer for over eight years. I love writing about relationships, love, romance, and flirting.

-The pain of breakup can be really intense when there was true love in a relationship.
+The pain of a breakup can be really intense when there was true love in a relationship.
 The nasty feeling can make a person think that there is no future and life has no meaning.
 It is really difficult to support someone at such a moment because no matter what you say, their broken hearts will be unable to accept any advice that you give.

-The easiest way to motivate your friend to spot the silver lining is to show real examples of how guys and girls have moved on after breakup.
+The easiest way to motivate your friend to spot the silver lining is to show real examples of how guys and girls have moved on after a breakup.
 Remind your friend how time has healed the wounds of the most heartbroken guys and girls you both have known in your friend circle.

-Thinking about how other people who have been in conditions way worse than themselves, will help your friend realize that a breakup is not the end of the world.
+Thinking about how other people who have been in conditions way worse than themselves will help your friend realize that a breakup is not the end of the world.

-Your friend could be throwing silly tantrums and showing a crazy range of mood swings after a breakup but this is not the time to make fun of him or her.
+Your friend could be throwing silly tantrums and showing a crazy range of mood swings after a breakup, but this is not the time to make fun of him or her.
 Empathize and try to put yourself in your friend's shoes whenever you see an unnecessary tantrum or hear a stupid rant.

-A post breakup scenario is not your average day when you can engage in healthy banter and silly jokes.
+A post-breakup scenario is not your average day when you can engage in healthy banter and silly jokes.
 Your friend will not react to being made fun of in the same way because of his or her fragile emotional state of mind.

-Even the silliest of humor can hurt your friend at the deepest corner in his or her heart.
+Even the silliest of humor can hurt your friend at the deepest corner of his or her heart.
 Stop yourself from passing even the most seemingly harmless comments.
 The slightest feeling of being ridiculed at such a tender time can rob your friend of the last bit of self-respect left within.